sigasigasiga/propagate/README.md

 # siga.propagate

-A GNU-C++23 library that attempts to implement something close to `operator??` that is proposed under [P2561](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/p2561r2.html).
+A GNU-C++23 library that implements a macro which behaves like `operator??` that is proposed under [P2561](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/p2561r2.html).

+It supports:
+* Function return type retrieval
+* `try_traits`
+* Usage inside an expression

 ## Requirements